This Doesn’t Concern You: Privacy in Family Court Proceedings

 In the midst of that safe, comfortable environment, the distinction between what it is probably okay to share with your inner circle and what may best be left to the privacy of your family law solicitor’s office is probably the last thing on your mind.
 Thankfully, for the most part, the distinction between what is and isn’t appropriate to share with others may never actually be born out.
 All things going well, given a bit of time and the right assistance, it may be entirely possible for you and your former partner to be able to amicably reach an agreement on what happens at the end of the relationship, whether that is property, parenting, child support or divorce.

-Within the Family Court environment, complying with the absolute letter of the law is just so important even if the other side doesn’t.
-Sadly, one of the most common examples we come across is where a former partner decides to involve other people in a Family Court matter.
-It varies but that involvement can be anything from posting things relating to Court events on Facebook, showing or giving copies of Court documents to friends, family members, teachers or counsellors.
-At an extreme, it can involve a party providing the other person’s Court or financial documents to their employer, creditors or the Tax Office to embarrass or attempt to gain some leverage over their former spouse.
+Within the family court environment, complying with the absolute letter of the law is just so important even if the other party doesn’t.
+Sadly, one of the most common examples we come across as family lawyers is where a former partner decides to involve other people in a family court matter.
+It varies, but that involvement can be anything from posting things relating to court events on Facebook, to showing or giving copies of court documents to friends, family members, teachers, or counsellors.
+At an extreme, it can involve a party providing the other person’s court or financial documents to their employer, creditors, or the Tax Office to embarrass or attempt to gain some leverage over their former spouse.
 In short, it cannot and should not happen.
 If it does, it is not an invitation to return serve or set the record straight.
-By all means capture the evidence of what has occurred but leave it at that and seek advice from your family lawyer right away.
+By all means, capture the evidence of what has occurred, but leave it at that and seek advice from your family lawyer right away.